 - Make the edits you wish to make and then click Save changes at the bottom of the page to re-post your updated message.

-You must finish editing and re-post your updated message within the 30 minute time period; otherwise edits will not be accepted.
+You must finish editing and re-post your updated message within the 30 minute time period, or your edits will not be accepted.

 General guidelines for forum posts